 The upper thread tension is too tight, the bobbin thread tension is too tight, or the fabric may be too sheer or too soft.
 It is caused while sewing with too much tension, thereby causing a stretch in the thread.
 After sewing, the tension on the thread is lifted.
 It starts to gather up the seam as the thread tries to regain its original length, which is only noticeable after some time.

 Q.Why does my sewing machine make loose stitches or loops?

 When the tension is not tight enough, the stitches become loose, and the looping of stitches in rare cases is caused by misplacing the bobbin in the case.
 The solution is very simple as all you need to do, is check the manual where you will find the correct directions on how to insert the bobbin.
 There is also the possibility that some thread or dirt might be stuck between tension discs.

 We hope that our reviews of these sewing machines were satisfactory and provided you with an idea of the features you should look for and the best selection for you.
 We also hope that you have understood the different features required for quilting and sewing, as most people are mostly confused in this regard.

-Our top pick, and Editors choice, is the Juki HZL-F600, it is fast, reliable, and comes with the good built quality, and it has the most customizable option out of all; therefore, it will offer you with a complete personal experience.
+Our top pick, and Editors choice, is the Juki HZL-F600, it is fast, reliable, and comes with good built quality, and it has the most customizable option out of all; therefore, it will offer you a completely personal experience.
 Advanced users will be able to use the F600 to its max potential, and beginners will eventually be able to master it.

 And then the JUKI TL-2000Qi as the durable industrial-grade quilting machine.